 Why go?
 Perhaps you’re chasing some late-season sun, perhaps you want to combine culture, coast and some very fine cuisine, or perhaps you want to be swept off your feet by the historic romance of the Old Town and the sage- and saffron-hued vistas inland.
 Whatever the draw for you, a honeymoon in Mallorca will be an amor-filled tonic after the whirlwind of the wedding.

-Stay If you choose to honeymoon in the Balearic Isles, prepare to divvy up your affections between your beloved and daydream beaches, ancient hamlets and cosmopolitan Palma’s many enticements.
-To cover all bases, we recommend a road trip in Mallorca from the city to the countryside, and the arrival of two new hotels will make where to stay a no-brainer.
-Sant Francesc Hotel Singular sits pretty in Palma’s Old Town and its effortlessly stylish rooms – some with beams and daintily painted ceilings, all with artworks by important Spanish painters and dapper designer furnishings – are all set-dressing for romance.
+Stay If you choose to honeymoon in the Balearic Isles, prepare to divvy up your affections between your beloved and daydream beaches, ancient hamlets and cosmopolitan cities.
+To cover all bases, we recommend an island-hopping road trip from the city to the countryside.
+Sant Francesc Hotel Singular sits pretty in Palma’s Old Town and its effortlessly stylish rooms — some with beams and daintily painted ceilings, all with artworks by important Spanish painters and dapper designer furnishings — are all set-dressing for romance.
 Palma’s a popular honeymoon destination for its sand-dusted coast (the seafront’s all set for idle walks), top-drawer tapas bars and Gothic monuments, so explore by day, then return for ‘golden hour’ to sip sangria in the rooftop solarium as the sun sets.

 VIETNAM